HuberNicolas/swc-group38/SoftCon2020_Assignment_6/ShoppingSW/ANSWERS.md

 All of them can be interpreted as real physical item with a clear hierarchy, except the search bar.
 However, it makes sense to create a conceptual model of the search bar, because bundles several functions.
 We will take a look at each of the classes:

 ## Main Classes

+### Shopping Platform
+This entity models the platform where all the transactions are made.
+It has no subclasses.
+We would implement this with this Singleton design pattern, since there can only exist one shopping platform.
+The following methods could be useful:
+    Attribute
+  - ArrayList<Users> userList = new ArrayList<User>()
+  - SearchBar s = new SearchBar

+    Methods
+  - createUser(String name, String type)
+  - listAllUsers()
+  - deleteUser(String name)

 ### User
 The main user class has 3 subclasses: Normal customer, gold customer and platinum customer.
 These subclasses define, how many items a user can sell at the same time (1, 5 or 10), however, these attributes are specified in each subclass.
 The main user class implements the following methods, which every user is able to perform, regardless of his/her level: